Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: Proofs and technical results

 \section{Proofs and technical results}

-Let $X=(X_t)_{t\geq0}$ be a L\'evy process, which we assume not be compound Poisson with drift.
-By Doeblin's diffuseness lemma~\citep[Lem.~13.22]{MR1876169}, this is equivalent to the following requirement, which we assume holds throughout the remainder of the paper. \begin{assumption*}[D] $\P(X_t=x)=0$ for all $x\in\R$ and for some (and hence all) $t>0$. \end{assumption*}
+Let $X=(X_t)_{t\geq0}$ be a L\'evy process, which we assume not to be compound Poisson with drift.
+By Doeblin's diffuseness lemma~\cite[Lem.~13.22]{MR1876169}, this is equivalent to the following requirement, which we assume throughout the remainder of the paper. \begin{asm} $\P(X_t=x)=0$ for all $x\in\R$ and for some (and hence all) $t>0$. \end{asm}